mpavlov/asiaq/README.md

 10.0.0.0/16 network and 192.168.0.5 in a 192.168.0.0/16.

 WARNING!
-Setting a private IP on an instance will lock it a single availability zone.
-This is of AWS subnets.
+Setting a private IP on an instance will lock it a single Availability Zone.
+This is a limitation of AWS' subnets, they cannot span multiple Availability Zones.

 EBS Snapshots
 -------------